nychealth/EH-dataportal/README.md

 ### Start developing
 To begin work:
 - Branch off of production
 - Give the branch a unique name.
-Branches should be named hotfix-[FIXNAME], content-[CONTENTNAME], or feature-[PROJECTNAME].
+We name branches: hotfix-[FIXNAME], content-[CONTENTNAME], or feature-[PROJECTNAME].
-- Keep branch work focused on discrete tasks
+- Keep branch work focused on discrete, unique tasks

-After committing, working branches can be merged into `development` for testing and `production` for deployment.
+After committing, working branches can be merged into `development` for testing then merged into `production` for deployment.

 ### Branches
 A run-down of main branches, actions, and purposes are: